Hojo undō: Weighted items

 (鎚石, Chi ishi), meaning "stone mallet" or "weighted levers", are concrete weights attached to a wooden pole.
 The practitioner grips the end of the wooden pole opposite the concrete weight, and moves the wrist and arms in motions used in techniques normally used in kata or against opponents.
 This weighted training mostly helps to strengthen the fingers, hands, arms, shoulder, and chest.

 "stone padlock" (石錠, Ishi sashi) are hand-held weights in the shape of padlocks, traditionally made of stone.
 They are also known as Shísuǒ (石锁) in Chinese.

 "iron clogs" (鉄下駄, Tetsu geta) are worn like sandals, but require gripping the clogs with one's toes.
 The practitioner moves around and kicks while wearing them.
 The extra weight required to move the foot strengthens the leg for kicks.

 "gripping jars" (握り甕, Nigiri game) are ceramic jars filled with sand to different weights.
 The jars are gripped around a lipped rim.
-The practitioner moves in varying stances while holding the jar in order to strengthen the arms, shoulders, back, and legs.
+The practitioner moves in varying stances while holding the jar in order to strengthen the arms, shoulders, back, legs, and grip.

 The "wrist roller" (巻揚器具, makiage kigu) is a weight hanging by a rope from a wooden handle.
 The practitioner grasps the handle with the weight hanging in the middle, and twists the handle to wrap the rope around the handle.
 The handle is raised and lowered throughout the twisting to strengthen the wrists.